-In addition, the Statement of consolidated non-financial and sustainability information also covers the upstream and downstream stages of the Enagás value chain (for more information on the company's value chain, see disclosure requirement SBM-1).
+In addition, the Non-Financial and Sustainability Information Statement also covers the upstream and downstream stages of the Enagás value chain (for more information on the company's value chain, see disclosure requirement SBM-1).
 In other words, the value chain has been considered in the assessment of the relative importance of impacts, risks and opportunities, as well as in the establishment of policies and certain actions.

-This Statement of consolidated non-financial and sustainability information was prepared by the Board of Directors on February 17, 2025, in accordance with the requirements of:
+This Non-Financial and Sustainability Information Statement was prepared by the Board of Directors on February 17, 2025, in accordance with the requirements of: